eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part1/1-04-Deliverables.md

 **Final Report** (Expected: April 1st, 2025) (3 months)

-A comprehensive report (15000 words max.) which details key elements of the project, evidences independent research and design, while documenting efforts to meet the objectives outlined and concluding with an evaluation and reflection on the project.
+A comprehensive report (15000 words max.) which details key elements of the project and documents efforts to meet the objectives outlined.
+The report should include a literature review and conclude with a critical evaluation of the project.